 Kharg helicopter carrier / replenishment ship

-The Iranian ship Kharg is a supply and replenishment ship of the Iranian Navy, named after Kharg Island.
+The Iranian ship Kharg was a supply and replenishment ship of the Iranian Navy, named after Kharg Island.
 Built in Britain by Swan Hunter 1976-1978, launched in 1977, delivered 1984 and refitted 1993.
-Kharg is a modified Olwen class design, 679.5 feet long versus the 648 feet length of the Olwen, though of similar displacement.
+Kharg was a modified Olwen class design, 679.5 feet long versus the 648 feet length of the Olwen, though of similar displacement.
 The O Class Fleet Replenishment Tankers were the fastest and largest ships of the British Fleet Auxiliary service of the 1960s.
 These tankers were designed with strengthened hulls for use in ice, also the ships were fully air conditioned and had landing decks for helicopters as well as hanger space for two helicopters.

-In recent years, Iran’s Navy has been increasing its presence in international waters to protect naval routes and provide security for merchant vessels and tankers.
-In line with the international efforts to combat piracy, the Iranian Navy has also been conducting anti-piracy patrols in the Gulf of Aden since November 2008 to safeguard the vessels involved in maritime trade, especially the ships and oil tankers owned or leased by Iran.
+In recent years, Iran’s Navy had been increasing its presence in international waters to protect naval routes and provide security for merchant vessels and tankers.
+In line with the international efforts to combat piracy, the Iranian Navy had also been conducting anti-piracy patrols in the Gulf of Aden since November 2008 to safeguard the vessels involved in maritime trade, especially the ships and oil tankers owned or leased by Iran.

 Iran warships sailed via Suez Canal 22 February 2011 amid Israeli concern.
 The Iranian supply vessel and Iranian frigate were the first to go through the Suez Canal since 1979.
 Two Iranian warships have sailed through the Suez Canal to the Mediterranean Sea, canal officials say.
 Iranian officials have said the warships are heading to Syria for training, a mission Israel has described as a "provocation".
 The ships exited the canal at 1330 GMT, a canal authority source told Reuters.
-It is believed to be the first time since Iran's 1979 Islamic Revolution that Iranian warships have passed through the waterway.
+It was believed to be the first time since Iran's 1979 Islamic Revolution that Iranian warships have passed through the waterway.

 Iran's Navy Commander Rear Admiral Habibollah Sayyari said that a naval fleet of the country crossed the Strait of Malacca for the first time since the 1979 Islamic Revolution on February 25, 2013 .
 “For the first time since the Islamic Revolution, the Naval Forces of the Islamic Republic have crossed the Strait of Malacca,” Sayyari said on Monday.
 Sayyari stressed the importance of the north Indian Ocean and southeastern Asia to Iran because of the commercial vessel traffic through the Straits of Hormuz, Bab el-Mandeb and Malacca.
 He added that the Iranian Navy’s 24th fleet of warships, comprising Sabalan destroyer and Kharg helicopter carrier, had set sail for the Malacca Strait to provide security for the route.